-You could easily switch one Plague Monk for another Plague Priest which will give you 2 Re-rolls.
-However it is risky.
 You need re-rolls because your team lacks Block and Dodge.
 First purchase should be an Apothecary after which complete your squad and invest in a bench.

 The Plague Monks are the teams fodder.
 Try to set up Linerats for the LoS.
 Block (or wrestle) and Fend are all they really need.
 Doubles have to go to Guard as this benefits the Plague Priests considerably.

 As the primary ball handler, these players will often be protected.
 On defence, you need them to be viable as well.
 Doubles are gold; as Dodge and Extra Arms greatly aid on offence and defence.

 The primary Blitzers of Pestilens enjoy the sideline.
 Stand Firm keeps them from being surfed (save for an opponent with Juggernaut).
 Develop the Priests into killers and sideline controllers.
 They will often be a thorn in the opponents side.